ranton256/cs583_final_project_classify/README.md

 To change between the optimizer algorithm (i.e. SGD, ADAM, Adadelta) it is necessary to edit the block in the notebook where the variable optimizer_ft is assigned.
 Any of the four optimizer setups documented in the paper are present but commented out so they can be changed easily.

+Each training run takes around 40 minutes to train for 30 epochs.

 ## Paper
 The file paper/Image_Classification_using_VGG_Network_and_Transfer_Learning.pdf contains the report on this work.